cheminfo/eln-docs/docs/includes/multi_value_graph/README.md

 ![](multi_val.gif)

-Every curve will be plotted with a different color and you can zoom in by selecting the area that you want, and zoom out by double clocking on the graph.
+Every curve will be plotted with a different color, and you can zoom in by selecting the area you want and zoom out by double-clicking on the graph.
 Additionally, you can hide and show curves by clicking on the corresponding eye at the bottom of the graph.

 </div>